 Think carefully before you reach for a medieval English or European setting for your novel, as these have been done to death by everyone from J.R.R.
 Tolkien to George R.R.
 Martin, and it’s hard to bring something fresh to a well-established time and place that fantasy publishers and readers have seen many times before...
 And I’m afraid the same is also true of Celtic mythology.

-This speaks to a larger trend amongst the stories that fantasy publishers are choosing.
+This speaks to a larger trend among the stories that fantasy publishers are choosing.
 Many feature female adventurers dominating parts of society that have previously belonged to men: pirates, assassins, thieves.

 The main characters don’t always have to be criminals, but it sure is fun to read!